ClaytonJaksha/Lab7/README.md

 ## Testing
 #### Testing Methodology
-To test the funcionality of my program, I attached the hardware IAW the diagram in my deisgn section, loaded the program, ran the program, and pressed buttons on my remote (or let the robot run).
+To test the functionality of my program, I attached the hardware IAW the diagram in my deisgn section, loaded the program, ran the program, and pressed buttons on my remote (or let the robot run).
 If it did what I wanted, then it passed the test.
 #### Results
 The code works!
 ##### Basic Functionality